What is the B.Sc. Global Designation

 The Faculty of Science B.Sc.
 Global Designation recognizes Bachelor of Science (B.Sc.) students who have gone beyond a typical B.Sc. experience by broadening their horizons through participation in language classes, the performance of independent research, and including the "real-world" (global-related study and/or non-McGill study or work experience) in their program.
 Eligible students will have the mention B.Sc.
 Global Designation added to their student record and transcript at graduation.

-Language Course: At least 3 credits of a McGill language course, studying any language (including French and English as a Second Language courses) that is not the student's first language, AND
+- Language Course*: At least 3 credits of a McGill language course, studying any spoken and active (live) language - including French and English as a Second Language courses - that is not the student's first language, AND

-Research Course: At least 3 credits of research from any research course that is eligible to be counted towards the Faculty of Science's Dean's Multidisciplinary Undergraduate Research List (DMURL).
+- Research Course*: At least 3 credits of research from any research course that is eligible to be counted towards the Faculty of Science's Dean's Multidisciplinary Undergraduate Research course List (DMURL).

 In addition to the required elements, students must complete at least one of the following complementary elements:

-Field Studies: Satisfactory completion of an approved Field Study Semester program or a minimum of 6 credits of approved field studies courses.
+a) Field Studies or 6 credits of field courses*: Satisfactory completion of an approved Field Study Semester program or a minimum of 6 credits of approved field studies courses.
 This includes any course that is designated as a field studies course, is open to Science students, and involves a significant non-local element (an informal definition of "non-locality" is a field study that requires traveling and staying for a period of time outside of Montreal.

 A list of pre-approved Field Study Semester programs and field courses is provided.
 To apply for a course not currently found on the pre-approved list to be added to the list, please send a detailed course outline/syllabus to the B.Sc.
 Global Designation Coordinator before the deadlines indicated below.